BND Hamburger Icon

 All-in-one POS system

-Toast’s POS system comes with restaurant-grade hardware, cloud-based software and payment processing features.
+Toast’s POS system includes restaurant-grade hardware, cloud-based software and payment processing features.

 Digital ordering

-Toast offers online ordering, contactless delivery and takeout.
+Toast offers online ordering, delivery and takeout options.

 Order and pay

-Toast Mobile Order & Pay allows guests to look through the menu on their own devices and order right from their table.
+Toast Mobile Order & Pay allows guests to browse the menu on their devices and place orders right from the table.

 All-in-One POS System